gyanl/gyanl.github.io/_posts/2024-05-30-kala-channa-tikki.md

 12. Shape the mixture into small tikkis (patties).

-13. Cook the tikkis on a heated pan with a little oil until golden brown on both sides.
+13. Either deep fry the tikkis of shallow fry on a heated pan with a little oil until golden brown on both sides.

 #### Serving Suggestion: